The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Flavor diminishes, and that’s not just a matter of opinion—your coffee oxidizes quicker because instead of being one bean, it’s thousands of coffee grains.

-That means oxygen touches every individual grind (for the most part) instead of or the surface of the bean.
+That means oxygen touches every individual grind (for the most part) instead of the surface of the bean.

 Use Cold, Filtered Water When Brewing

 Use filtered water instead of just running from the tap.
-You can either buy a pitcher and a year’s worth of refills for about sixty dollars or get a clip-on filter that attached right to your sink’s faucet.
+You can either buy a pitcher and a year’s worth of refills for about sixty dollars or get a clip-on filter that is attached right to your sink’s faucet.

 Either way, filtered water always delivers a better taste.
 You’re just getting coffee, not whatever your city decided to throw in the water.

-Using an activated carbon or charcoal filter is going to be your best bet, just get familiar with your filtration system before you start making coffee from it.
+Using an activated carbon or charcoal filter is going to be your best bet; just get familiar with your filtration system before you start making coffee from it.

 Diversify Your Coffee Bean Selection